ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 ### Patch Management Metrics and Audit

-The MoJ must consistently measure the effectiveness of this standard and apply corrective actions to improve its effectiveness.
-This is managed by MoJ Service Management collecting metrics provided by MoJ suppliers.
+The MOJ must consistently measure the effectiveness of this standard and apply corrective actions to improve its effectiveness.
+This is managed by MOJ Service Management collecting metrics provided by MOJ suppliers.

 There are three main categories of patch and vulnerability metrics: susceptibility to attack, mitigation response time, and cost, of which each category is described below:

 **Susceptibility to Attack** - Over a given period the number of vulnerabilities and patches applicable to each system must be measured.
 Complex systems are likely to be exposed to more vulnerabilities and therefore require particular vigilance in identifying and applying patching.
 Measuring the susceptibility to attack is a useful metric for judging the level of risk that system is exposed to.

-**Mitigation Response Time** – It is essential for the MoJ to measure how quickly it can identify, classify, and respond to a new vulnerability and mitigate the potential impact within the organisation.
+**Mitigation Response Time** – It is essential for the MOJ to measure how quickly it can identify, classify, and respond to a new vulnerability and mitigate the potential impact within the organisation.
 As a minimum the following must be measured:

 *   How long it took to learn about a new vulnerability or patch and assess its criticality;
 *   How long it took to apply a patch to all relevant IT devices within the system from time of release;